 Introduction

 Albinism primarily affects integumentary coloration and epidermal features in most animals, including humans, due to a lack of melanin pigment.
 It is characterized by abnormal coloration of the skin, hair, feathers, scales or eyes.
-Mammalian skin is typically covered with fur or hair, and its ability to blend in can be affect by the colour and pattern of coat.
-Usually changes in coat colour occur due to seasonal climatic conditions and the geographic region where the animal reside (Menon, 2003).
-Furthermore, coat colouration is affected by various factors such as age, sex, health and amount of nutrient availability in animal body largely influenced the body colouration of animals.
-Mammals can exhibit individual difference in their coat or pelage, particularly in cases of genetic mutations like albinism, melanism (Menon, 2003); leucism, piebaldism, hypomelanism and blue eyed white morph (Mahabal et al., 2019).
+Mammalian skin is typically covered with fur or hair, and its ability to blend in can be affected by the colour and pattern of its coat.
+Usually changes in coat colour occur due to seasonal climatic conditions and the geographic region where the animal resides (Menon, 2003).
+Furthermore, coat colouration is affected by various factors such as age, sex, health and amount of nutrient availability in the animal body.
+Mammals can exhibit individual differences in their coat or pelage, particularly in cases of genetic mutations like albinism, melanism (Menon, 2003), leucism, piebaldism, hypomelanism and blue eyed white morph (Mahabal et al., 2019).
 Animal coloration is classified into three categories on the basis of properties such as concealment, commination and regulation of physiological process (Caro, 2005).
 Albinism is a condition characterized by a complete lack of melanin pigment in hair, eyes and skin due to the inherited absence of functional tyrosinase enzymes in pigment cells.
 This affects skin and hair coloration and results in entirely white fur or plumage and red eye colour (Smielowski, 1987).
 Albinism is controlled by inheritance of autosomal recessive genes in all animal species, including mammals (Hale et al., 2005; Van-Grow, 2006 & 2013).
 According to Sage (1962), complete or partial albinism may be present at birth, emerge later in life, or diminish with age.
 Other possible causes of albinism include diet, senility, shock, infection, and injury.
-According to recent classification quoted by Eiserberg (1980) (Ride, 1964 & Mckenna, 1975) the family Bovides has been divided into five sub-families.
+According to recent classification by Eiserberg (1980) (Ride, 1964 & McKenna, 1975), the family Bovidae has been divided into five subfamilies.
 The subfamily Antilopinae is divided into two tribes: Neotragini and Antilopini.
-Neotragini include all small, mostly browsers like Klipspringer and Dik-dik whereas Antilopini include Asian and African forms: the Blackbuck, antelope of India and the widespread genus Gazella found over Central Asia and across North Africa and south to the Cape.
-The subfamily Bovinae includes three tribes:(1) the African strepsicerotini, which includes the Kudu, strepsicerous, and the eland, Taurotragus; (2) the Boselopini, the nilgani and Tetracerus, the four-horned antelope, both confined to India only; and (3) Bovini, which includes Asiatic, African, and Holartic forms like Anoa, Bibos, Bison, Bos Bubalus, and Syncerus.
+Neotragini include all small, mostly browsers like Klipspringer and Dik-dik whereas Antilopini include Asian and African forms: the Blackbuck, antelopes of India, and the widespread genus Gazella found over Central Asia and across North Africa and south to the Cape.
+The subfamily Bovinae includes three tribes:(1) the African which includes the Kudu(Tragelaphus), and the eland (Taurotragus); (2) the Boselopini, the nilgai and Tetracerus (the four-horned antelope), both confined to India only; and (3) Bovini, which includes Asiatic, African, and Holartic forms like Anoa, Bibos, Bison, Bos, Bubalus, and Syncerus.